TheYkk/mcl/README.md

 ## Contributing

 Contributors welcome!
 Please file an issue or PR if you find bugs or improvements.
 Please help us test as well!
-Feedback is much appreicated.
+Feedback is much appreciated.

 ## License